 Home heating oil contributes 0.03 percent of all CO2 emissions.
 Gas-powered boilers, on the other hand, contribute 60 percent.

-All in all, purchasing an oil furnace is a strong investment.
-Oil furnaces might require more maintenance, but they’re cost-effective, environmentally friendly, and keep you warm during the colder months.
+All in all, purchasing an oil boiler is a strong investment.
+Oil boilers might require more maintenance, but they’re cost-effective, environmentally friendly, and keep you warm during the colder months.

-For those reasons alone, homeowners should at least consider switching over to an oil furnace at some point in the future.
+For those reasons alone, homeowners should at least consider switching over to an oil boiler at some point in the future.